awcodify/sysctl-theme/_posts/2025-05-14-new-features-in-arsxy-theme.md

 - Email
 - Direct link copying

-The sharing buttons are designed to be visually appealing while maintaining the clean aesthetic of the Sysctl Theme.
+The sharing buttons are designed to be visually appealing while maintaining the clean aesthetic of the Arsxy Theme.
 On mobile devices, they automatically collapse to icon-only versions to save space.

 ```yaml
 # Social sharing configuration